mendoza-cm/Human-vs-Bot/README.md

 The main goal of this module is to simulate realistic user session data, where each session consists of multiple clicks, each with a timestamp.
 The output includes:
 - a unique `id` per user
+- a `sessioin_id` for mulitple-session users
+- timestamps from the first to the last click in each session

+Users can also specify whether duplicate IDs are allowed, enabling more complex simulation scenarios.
+Data generation is handled by four core functions:

 - human_startTimes
 - human_timesDistributionDF